 When I was in college in the 90s, weightlifters used to think vanadyl sulfate made them bigger and stronger.
 Research shows it doesn’t do that.

 Vanadium is found naturally in very small amounts in foods.
-I also noticed that vanadium was an ingredient in
+Vanadium is also an ingredient in:

 The health drink called Vemma also contains vanadium.